linpengcheng/PurefunctionPipelineDataflow/README.md

 - Interconnectedness: As long as the pipes comply with the data standard specifications, they can be interconnected.
 - Combination: Data combination is better than code (function) combination.
 - Simplicity: Simplicity is the shortest path to a solution. -- Ward Cunningham (Wiki inventor)
+- Unity:
-- Unity: Everything is a pipe.
-It can refer to the theory of integrated circuits, business management and other disciplines.
+  - Everything is a pipeline.
+  - Realize the unification with the theories of disciplines such as integrated circuits, business management, hydraulics and electricity, and you can refer to their theories.
+  - Realize the unification of programming technology and system architecture through innovative warehouse/shop model.
 - Predictability: Because the system architecture, design guidelines, and components are simple and unified, it is very clear, so the future development and changes of the system are predictable.
 - Reliability: Simplicity is prerequisite for reliability. -- Edsger W. Dijkstra (Turing Award in 1972)